Visa applicants who meet the criteria below may be eligible to apply for their visas by mail, without a visa interview, if:

 - They are physically present in Canada; and

-- Their visa and passport has not been lost, stolen, or revoked; and
+- Their visa and passport have not been lost, stolen, canceled, or revoked; and

 - They fit into one of the following categories: